takeokunn/backup/readme.md

 ### **fix-file**  - Fix backup file encoding mode

-> Prior to version *4.** all backup files generated with compression option where compressed using *gzenconde*, by this the generated file was unable to use with any other uncompression software.
-Thats why we now use *gzencode* instead which is friendly to external software.
+> In older versions, backup files generated with compression were compressed using a format that was not compatible with other uncompression software.
+We now use *gzencode* which is friendly to external software.

 To fix the encoding mode of a compressed backup file you have to run: